garrandall/popular-music-data/tracks/tell-it-like-it-is-andy-williams.md

 But you, you are serious
 Don't go play with my heart, makes me furious
 And if you want me to love you
-Ooh baby I will, ooh yeah I will
+Oh baby I will, oh yeah I will

 Tell it like it is
 Oh yeah, just let your conscience be your guide